Episode 18

 Profile picture for Stephen Burrell

-I am a Lecturer in Criminology at the University of Melbourne, Australia, where I moved to at the beginning of 2024.
-My research is about men, masculinities and violence.
-I am particularly interested in the prevention of men's violence against women, building gender equality, addressing environmental harm, and promoting an ethic of care among men and boys.
-In my spare time I'm a big fan of drinking tea, being in nature, eating vegan ice cream, and listening to heavy metal music.
-I'm also a trustee for White Ribbon UK.
+I am a Lecturer in Criminology at the University of Melbourne.
+I'm originally from the UK, and moved to Australia at the beginning of 2024.
+My research is about men, masculinities, and violence.
+I am particularly interested in the prevention of men's violence - especially violence against women, and violence against the environment - and promoting care as an alternative.
+I'm a big fan of feminism, drinking tea, connecting with nature, eating vegan snacks, and listening to heavy metal.

 Sandy Ruxton